Anti-Inflammatory Diet Plan →

 Jump to Recipe

-A classic Christmas cookie recipe, these Vegan Raspberry Thumbprint Cookies are given a makeover with gluten free ingredients and a hint of amaretto for festive jam-filled cookies everyone will love!
+The classic cookie is given a make-over with these Vegan Raspberry Thumbprint Cookies.
+Gluten-free ingredients and a hint of amaretto make for festive jam-filled cookies everyone will love!

 What are Raspberry Thumbprint Cookies?